templado/documentation/src/start/install.md

 }
 ```

-For Templado, and it's dependencies, to be actually installed after manually editing, you'd have to explicitly run `composer install`.
+For Templado, and its dependencies, to be actually installed after manually editing, you'd have to explicitly run `composer install`.